SSWConsulting/SSW.Rules.Content/rules/linkedin-job-experience/rule.md

   - title: Adam Cogan
     url: https://www.ssw.com.au/people/adam-cogan
 created: 2024-01-30T10:00:00.000Z
+related:
+  - prefix-job-title
+  - linkedin-profile
+  - have-urls-to-your-main-services-on-linkedin
+  - linkedin-contact-info
+  - linkedin-connect-your-microsoft-account
+  - linkedin-creator-mode
 guid: cbb47c0e-7af1-4f22-9b8b-2f9b8d315a4f
 ---

-Consider this: You meet a new contact at a conference who seems to be a perfect fit for your big project.
+Consider this: You meet a consultant at a conference who seems to be a perfect fit for your big project.
 You look them up on LinkedIn, but their profile has no job history.
 Most people would feel skeptical if this happened - and they might not hire that consultant.
-Here's the quick way to give your profile some credibilty:
+Here's the quick way to give your profile credibilty:

 <!--endintro-->